 The Telecaster bass featured the slab body, mid-placed single-coil pickup, maple neck with the smaller headstock, and string-through-body design just like the old ’51 P-Bass.
 The large pickguard shape was also the same, except that now it was white instead of the original black color.

-One of the more unusual paint schemes Fender has issued was put on some Telecaster bass models.
+A few Telecaster bass models shipped with some of the more unusual paint schemes that Fender has issued over the years.
 These were the red paisley and blue flower finishes introduced in the late ’60s that reflected the fashion trends of the time.
 These rare basses featured a clear pickguard rather than the standard white one as well.

-Changes to the Telecaster bass line over the years
+Changes to the Fender Telecaster bass line over the years

 Just a quick aside…the mudbucker is a reference to the original pickups that Gibson put in their EB series basses.
 The sound that they produced, due to the configuration of the pickups themselves as well as their placement on the body of the bass, was something to behold.
 It was deep, dark, and muddy.
 They could also produce an impressively battering sound with the right amplification on stage.
 One notable figure to wield the Gibson mudbuckers of old was, of course, Jack Bruce.